De-quantisation of the Quantum Fourier Transform: Summary

 \section{Summary}

 We have shown that the quantum algorithm computing the QFT can be de-quantised into a classical algorithm which is more efficient and in many senses simpler than the quantum algorithm, primarily because the need to avoid measurement of the system is no longer present.
 However, the direct de-quantisation of the QFT algorithm leads to a classical algorithm which only acts on a basis-state.
 This difference is due to the linearity of quantum computation ensuring a basis-state algorithm computes the complete QFT, highlighting this linearity as a key feature in the power of the QFT.
-By examining the entangling power of the QFT we devised conditions for when the QFT leaves a separable state unentangled, and showed that this separability is invariant under phase-rotation of the input qubits.
+By examining the entangling power of the QFT we derived conditions which ensure that the QFT leaves a separable state unentangled, and showed that this separability is invariant under phase-rotation of the input qubits.
 We extended our de-quantisation to work on this set of states without any loss of efficiency.

+The restrictions on the amplitudes of the state vector for de-quantisation highlight symmetries in both the positions of zeros in the vector, and the relationship between non-zero amplitudes.
+These symmetries are invariant under the Fourier transform, and it is this invariance which makes de-quantisation possible.
+This idea of looking for symmetries on separable states which are invariant is a promising technique for developing de-quantisations.

-This de-quantisation of the QFT serves not only to illustrate more deeply the nature of the QFT, but also provides a useful tool for possibly de-quantising algorithms using the QFT with very little effort.
-Further, the techniques involved can help identify de-quantisable algorithms more easily, as well as aiding the creation of new quantum algorithms and subroutines by deepening our understanding of what is needed to make a quantum algorithm so useful.
+This de-quantisation of the QFT serves not only to illustrate more deeply the nature of the QFT, but also gives the possibility of de-quantising other algorithms which use it with very little effort.
+Further, the results can help aid the creation of new quantum algorithms and subroutines by clarifying which symmetries lead to separability, and which do not; the latter offer the possibility of being exploited only by quantum algorithms.